microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

--   Enable semantic search by [following these steps](https://learn.microsoft.com/en-us/azure/search/semantic-how-to-enable-disable?tabs=enable-portal) on your Azure Cognitive Search resource in Azure
+-   Enable semantic search by [following these steps](https://learn.microsoft.com/en-us/azure/search/semantic-how-to-enable-disable?tabs=enable-portal) on your Azure Cognitive Search resource in Azure.

 -   On the same Azure Cognitive Search resource, click "Indexes" in the left menu and select the "conversational-index" from the list of